 Peatlands currently bind almost twice as much CO2 as all forest areas worldwide.
 In addition to the emission of CO2, drained peatlands also mean that special habitat for rare animal and plant species disappear.

-Good reasons to make the protection of forests and bogs our annual theme for 2022.
+Good reasons to make the protection of forests and wetlands one of our key topics.
 No matter how often or how long you have been active with IBG - we look forward to every motivated person who would like to support us.